rddspatial/text-summarization/README.md

 Once the sentences are ranked, top-k (30%) sentences are selected that contain most relevant (thematic) information.

+The resultant summary:
-Just felt another earthquake in Yokohama in Japan.
+###Just felt another earthquake in Yokohama in Japan.
 I felt another earthquake yesterday.